 This program is available to full-time students and are completing the second or third year of their BSc degree.

-Participants gain both experience and contacts, through working for such companies as IBM, Red Hat Canada, and Blackberry (formerly Research in Motion).
-The annual salary of our PEY students last year was between $30,000 and $70,800 per year.
+Participants gain both experience and contacts, through working for such companies as AMD (Advanced Micro Devices, Inc.), IBM and Wattpad.
+The annual salary of our PEY students last year was between $47,000 and $68,000 per year.